frypatch/The-Price-of-Remembering/book/CHAPTER_48.md

 “Don’t leave me...”

-The words hung there, trembling, but the innkeeper didn't pay any heed.
+The words hung there, trembling, but the innkeeper didn’t pay any heed.
 Instead, he made his way back to the stairs leading up into the common room.
 From his pocket, he pulled two small cubes of dull, blackened metal.
 Their appearance was plain, but they rang faintly against each other in his hand, a sound too high and sweet for their weight.

 He crouched near the doorway and placed the cubes on the floor—one to the left, one to the right.
 No wasted motion.
 His fingers lingered on them as he muttered soft words under his breath, his voice just a thread against the thickening air.